 At Fulmer Law, PA we are intimately familiar with the bond parents share with their children.
 Each and every employee at Fulmer Law has children of their own.
 If you are getting a divorce or are experiencing ongoing support issues, you need a child support attorney to provide a resolution.
 Mediation is typically mandated by the court to reach an understanding prior to the final court decision.
 Our attorneys also handle modifications of child support after a case has been closed.

 Our child support lawyers, Art Fulmer, Jr. and Christal Holmes will obtain a multitude of financial documents that the courts require in child support cases.
 These documents help determine the amount of child support the court will use to meet your child’s needs.
-We are very familiar with child support guidelines and often draw them up favorably, without contention from the opposing side, on a daily basis.
+We are very familiar with child support guidelines and often draw them up favorably, without contention from the opposing side.
 Allow our team at Fulmer Law, PA to guide you through the process and obtain the documents that may otherwise be impossible to get without a court order or subpoena.

 If Fulmer Law, PA did not represent you in your divorce and you are owed back child support, or can no longer pay what was ordered by the court in the past, you need one of our competent child support attorneys to modify your child support case.
 Call today for a free consultation and let’s see what we can do for you.

 Major statutes important to the work of child support lawyers are the Uniform Interstate Family Support Act (Title VI, Chapter 88) and Arbitration Code (Title XXXIX, Chapter 682).
 Other central laws are the Dissolution of Marriage, Support, and Time-Sharing (Title VI, Chapter 61); Determination of Parentage (Title XLIII, Chapter 742); and Temporary Custody of Minor Children by Extended Family (Title XLIII Chapter 751)provisions.